 2. McCormack VA, dos Santos Silva I. Breast density and parenchymal patterns as markers of breast cancer risk: A meta-analysis.
 Cancer Epidemiol Biomarkers Prev 2006; 15:1159-1169

-I have dense breasts and cancer might be missed on my mammogram, what else can I do?
+I have dense breasts and cancer might be missed on my mammogram, what other screening tests can I do?

 For women with dense breasts, an additional breast screening test after a mammogram may find cancer not seen on their mammogram alone.

 Talk with your doctor or health provider about which one of these tests is right for you.

 Cancer Detection by Screening Tests